Healthcare, Doctors and Dentists in Oxford

 - Each different doctor's/dentist's practice will have its own rules about registering, but expect to need some major ID along the lines of passport or driving licence.
 Some surgeries may already have as many patients as they can handle, and will have to suggest an alternative.

 - If you have come from abroad and are going to be here for more than six months, you can qualify as a resident and register with a surgery if you can provide your ID and a rental contract, or a bank statement or utility bill sent to your UK address.
 If you are staying for less than six months, you can still receive NHS treatment, but you will have to pay unless your home country has a reciprocal arrangement.
-For a list of those that do, click here.
+For a list of those that do, go to pages 25 and 26 of this document.

 - If you attend Oxford University, you can go and see your college nurse (limited hours each week at most colleges), or visit the medical practice that takes care of your college.
 Find out more on the Oxford University Health and Welfare pages.